WIRL

-WIRL (1290 AM) is a commercial radio station broadcasting a conservative talk format.
-Licensed to Peoria, Illinois, it is owned by Midwest Communications, Inc. Studios and offices are on Fulton Street in Peoria.
+Studios and offices were on Fulton Street in Peoria.

-WIRL is powered at 5,000 watts.
-To protect other stations on 1290 AM from interference, it uses a directional antenna with a two-tower array by day and four towers at night.
-The transmitter is on Zion Oaks Road in Marquette Heights, Illinois.
-Programming is also heard on FM translator W240DM at 95.9 MHz, and on the third HD Radio subchannel of sister station WPBG.
+WIRL had a license for 5,000 watts.
+To protect other stations on 1290 AM from interference, it used a directional antenna with a two-tower array by day and four towers at night.
+The transmitter was on Zion Oaks Road in Marquette Heights, Illinois.
+Programming was also heard on FM translator W240DM at 95.9 MHz, and on the third HD Radio subchannel of sister station WPBG.

 Programming

-Most of WIRL's programming is nationally syndicated talk shows.
-Weekdays begin with This Morning, America's First News with Gordon Deal, followed by The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Joe Pags Show, and Red Eye Radio.

-Weekends feature shows on money, health, and technology.
-Weekend syndicated hosts include Brian Kilmeade, Chris Plante, Guy Benson, Brett Baier, Rick Valdes, and Ben Ferguson.
-Most hours begin with an update from Fox News Radio.
+Before going silent, most of WIRL's programming was nationally syndicated talk shows.
+Weekends featured shows on money, health, and technology.

 History

 Top 40 and AC

 WIRL signed on the air on August 18, 1948.
 It has always broadcast on 1290 AM, powered at 5,000 watts.
 The owner was the Illinois Valley Broadcasting Company with studios in the Jefferson Building in Peoria.

 WIRL was a successful Top 40 radio station from 1960 until the early 1980s.
 During its tenure, its only competition was daytime-only WPEO 1020 AM.
 Popular WIRL disc jockeys were Robyn Weaver, Lee Ranson, Jerry Barr, Jim French, Timmy "Old Weird" West, Bill McCluggage, Lee Malcolm, Wayne R. Miller, Howard Taylor, Pete Stewart, VLJ, Charlie O'Day, John Sebastian Bachman, Ann Holub, Dave Phillips, Steve Young, Scott Robbins, Ron Thorn, with Mark Wainwright and many more.
 For many years, WIRL broadcast Bradley Braves basketball games not aired on WMBD.

 In the late 1970s, WKZW, known as "KZ93" (now WPBG), began playing Top 40 hits on the FM band, and siphoned away many listeners from WIRL thanks to its clearer sound and FM stereo.
 In 1984, WIRL began to evolve into a full-service adult contemporary station.
 Personalities included Lee Malcolm, Gene Konrad, Kurt Schaeffer, Denise Henley, Steve Larson, Marc Truelove, Steve Young and Darryl Parks.
 The AC format lasted until the early 1990s.
 At that point, the station tried oldies and adult standards.